jaxlub/PEGASUS/README.md

 ### Development
 Pegasus was developed using oxford nanopore long reads and illumina/singularity short reads.
 Jobs were submitted to 1 node with 40-80 CPUs and 128-256GB of memory for 100 hours (though often finished before this).

+## For further documention see the attached PEGASUS paper

 ## References
 #### Busco